Corcept Therapeutics' (CORT) CEO Joseph Belanoff on Q3 2020 Results - Earnings Call Transcript

 Sean Maduck

 Yes.
 So specifically, I would say right now, there’s been minimal impact with the industry.
 That’s what bringing a couple of things to those on the call.
-This is the medication that has a mechanism of action is very similar to that, a low price meditation that that is sometimes used off label to treat.
-And the important point here, as indicated 4% to be and not be broader syndrome spectrum related to this.
+This is the medication that has a mechanism of action is very similar to that, a low-price medication that is sometimes used off label to treat Cushing’s disease.
+And the important point here, as indicated 4% to be and not be broader Cushing’s syndrome spectrum [indiscernible] syndrome.

 Roger Song

 Okay, got it.
 Thank you.
-Okay maybe next question for the Exicorilant, so we see that you are going to select the person next quarter – the first quarter of next year.
+Okay, maybe next question for the Exicorilant, so we see that you are going to select the dosing next quarter – the first quarter of next year.
 I’m just curious what needs to be done to select those?
 And I believe the last quarter you were guided towards the end of this year.
 So, I just curious what the length quarter of those introduction?

 Joseph Belanoff

-We have from starting the next segment of our Phase 1/3 trial, which would lead us through the year to a very certain part of the column.
-This kind of the trial in terms of taking longer than we were – trial is up and running, and recruiting patients and we hope as a result of that can be able to do our ultimate mind people, the reaction of two parts of trials and one more from this and which is the exponent trial that Joseph mentioned and then collaboration with industry in Chicago. there is an investigator sponsored trial in other column by similar patient population, prostate cancer patient and by the end of the first quarter, we look to get rid of both of these trials to be able to make a decision on what they want to do make over.
+We have from – we are starting with the next segment of our Phase 1/3 trial, which would lead us through the year to a very certain part of the colon.
+These kind of the trials in terms of taking longer than we were – trial is up and running and recruiting patients and we hope as a result of that can be able to do our ultimate mind people, the reaction of two parallel trials and one more from this and which is the Exicorilant trial that Sean mentioned and then collaboration with industry in Chicago. there is an investigator sponsored trial in other colon by similar patient population, prostate cancer patient and by the end of the first quarter, we look to get rid of both of these trials to be able to make a decision on what they want to do make over.

 Roger Song